skyweb07/Snap.swift/README.md

 ### 🛠 Configuration

 In order to configure the snapshot test folder, we need to add a new environment variable to the project with name `SNAP_REFERENCE_IMAGE_PATH` and value `$(SOURCE_ROOT)/$(PROJECT_NAME)Tests/` so `Snap.swift` can find the folder to store the reference images.

+It is also very important that the "Shared" checkbox at the very bottom is activated, so those settings are tracked in your repo and shared we your team.

 If the configuration was correctly set the project should look like this:

 ![Project attachment](.art/xcode_project_environment_variable.png)